Build-Week-Med-Cabinet-4/Back-End/README.md

 }
 ```

-If successful, the API will respond with:
+If successful, the API will respond with the `newly created user`:

 ```
 {